Move It Like This (song): Popular culture

 The song was in the soundtrack of the 2002 comedy film Big Fat Liar, starring Frankie Muniz, Amanda Bynes and Paul Giamatti.
-It was also featured in the video game Dead or Alive Xtreme Beach Volleyball as well as in an NBA commercial.
+It was also featured in the 2003 video game Dead or Alive Xtreme Beach Volleyball as well as in an NBA commercial.
 It was used in a promo for Nick Jr. that aired during the world premiere of the Blue's Clues special, "Meet Joe".
-It had kids and animated characters from Maggie and the Ferocious Beast, Dora the Explorer, Bob the Builder, Franklin the Turtle, Little Bear, Little Bill, and Oswald dancing to the song.
+It had kids and animated characters from Maggie and the Ferocious Beast, Dora the Explorer, Bob the Builder, Franklin, Little Bear, Little Bill, and Oswald dancing to the song.
+The song was played at KidZania Manila for the Birthday of Urbano on April 23, 2016 and at the Jansen Household on January 6, 2018.
+It was also used at the 2002 Kids' Choice Awards.